Wills and trusts attorney in Lynchburg

 A will controls only the probate estate.
 Jointly owned property, transfer-on-death accounts, and assets with beneficiary designations pass outside the will.
 Aligning titles and beneficiary forms with the plan prevents gaps and ensures distributions match instructions.

-Trusts that add privacy, control, and continuity
+Trusts provide privacy, control, and continuity

 Revocable Living Trust